Aging & Health A to Z

 - Photodynamic therapy

-Make sure that you understand your healthcare professionals’s treatment recommendations and get more explanations if you are still unsure.
+Make sure that you understand your healthcare provider’s treatment recommendations and get more explanations if you are still unsure.

 Surgical Removal (excision)